MarcCoquand/Blog/site/posts/drawbackselm.md

 to the latest version, even if they do not need modifications.
 In the transition from Elm 0.18 to Elm 0.19 they removed user defined infix operators.
 While I applaud this change, these deprecations were not communicated unless you explicitly asked in the Slack channel.
-Speaking of Slack channel
+It makes it very scary to depend on libraries and also makes it harder to prepare for changes to come.

 ### All communication goes via the Slack channel